junkerri/dayzee.dog/README.md

 ## 🐾 About Dayzee

-Dayzee is a 4-year-old Mystery Mix who loves peanut butter, car rides, and sunbeams.
-She's a zoomies enthusiast, sock thief, and professional cuddle bug.
+Dayzee is a shih-tzu who loves sun bathing, chickens, and her humans.
+She's a zoomies enthusiast and professional cuddle bug.
 This website is her digital shrine in the style of early 2000s web profiles.

 ---